XilinJia/Podcini/README.md

   * mark as played when finished
   * streamed media is added to queue and is resumed after restart
 * There are three modes for playing video: fullscreen, window and audio-only, they can be switched seamlessly in video player
-* Video player automatically switch to audio when app invisible
+* Video player automatically switch to audio when app invisible or when switching to other views in the app.
 * when video mode is set to audio only, click on image on audio player on a video episode brings up the normal player detailed view
 * Episodes played to 95% of the full duration is considered completely played